 - Peak of crying.
 Bub may cry more each week, the most when they’re about eight weeks, and less as they get older.

 - Unexpected.
-You’ve checked all the usual things (nappy, feeding) and you can’t work out why bub is crying.
+You’ve checked all the usual things (nappy, feeding) and you can’t work out why bub is upset.

 - Resists soothing.
 No matter what you do bub just won’t stop crying.

 - Pain-like face.
-Baby may appear to be in pain when crying, even when he’s not.
+Baby may appear to be in pain, even when he’s not.